What is Level Design? And How Do You Learn It? (With 2 Codeless Exercises)

 Once you accrue some experience, then you can grow into a level designer.

-This means level design specific skills are built on top of game design fundamentals.
+This means level design specific skills are built on top of fundamental game design skill set, where you can consistently make design choices that improves player’s enjoyment and retention.

 Assuming you got your game design fundamentals down, here are a few things you need to get down to be a serious contender: